stevekirks/d3-force-diagram/README.md

 ### Usage
 Clone this repository.
 Run
 ```
-yarn install
+npm install
-yarn start
+npm start
 ```

 ### Data format
-Sample data is stored in the `data` folder.
+Sample data is stored in the `public/data` folder.